sebastiantoh/tp/docs/DeveloperGuide.md

 ![ArchiveAddActivityDiagram](images/ArchiveAddActivityDiagram.png)

-*Fig. 30 - The different outcomes of the program that can occur from the `archive add 1` Command*
+*Fig. 30 - The different outcomes of the program that can occur from the `archive add 1` command*

 #### Design Consideration: